Protecting Your Braces When You Play Sports

 Not everyone needs to wear a mouthguard, but if you play the following sports with braces, wearing an orthodontic mouthguard is a must:

 Orthodontic mouthguards are constructed so they don’t push into your brackets.
-If you’re wearing a mouthguard that is too tight, you can do a lot of damage if you happen to get struck during a game or at practice.
+If you’re wearing a mouthguard that is too tight, you can do a lot of damage if you happen to get struck down during a game or at practice.

 Many athletes play sports with braces every day.
 With a little added caution, you’ll be able to ensure a smooth treatment process.
 Even if you’re just practicing for a short amount of time, never forget to wear your orthodontic mouthguard.
 Just because you’re not at a game, doesn’t mean you still can’t damage your braces.
 If an unfortunate incident does occur and emergency orthodontic care is needed, call your orthodontist as soon as possible.
 Don’t try to fix any damage by yourself and don’t wait until your next appointment to address any issues.
 You don’t want to run the risk of your teeth moving incorrectly.